 I realized that there’s a typo in my app!
 Oh no!
 Will you hold it against me?

 Depends on the typo, but most likely not at all!
 We’re all human, and especially these days there’s a lot to stress about.
-The only exception: It’s the Adroit Journal, not the Adriot, Aldroit, or Adroint Journal!
+One typo does tend to stick out to us: It’s the Adroit Journal, not the Adriot, Aldroit, Adroint, or Android Journal!

 Is there anything you think that separates the successful apps from the rest?